harmonicalchemy/modular-emacs/README.md

 Many of the default packages installed with this project will not work with previous versions of Emacs.
 Also the security of older Emacs and packages is Horrendous!
 Recently, some of the older packages were removed from the updated MELPA and the entire site is TLS enabled now!
 These new features are vital for being reasonably safe going forward from 2018 onward, so I decided not to support lesser versions of Emacs...

 > **Warning:** If you have a really old version of Emacs currently installed you should backup all emacs related files: _(i.e.,_ `.emacs` `.emacs.d`_)_ located in your $HOME directory.
 Simply move them into a temporary directory of your choice before upgrading below...
-If you have saved key commands etc., you can get them back later as long as the modules they invoke have also been updated and work with Emacs V26.1...
+If you have saved key  etc., you can get them back later as long as the modules they invoke have also been updated and work with Emacs V26.1...

 #### Commands to install Emacs on various unix platforms: